sixteenmillimeter/bipack/README.md

 This script started as a multi-command experiment that finally got reduced to a single command that leans heavily on ffmpeg's `maskmerge` filter: [Documentation](https://ffmpeg.org/ffmpeg-filters.html#maskedmerge)

 Uses 1280x720 resolution and Apple ProRes 422 HQ as the output format, right now but change that easily in the script.

-Check it out!
+Videos at different framerates will cause "slippage" between the mattes and the images, so it's best to standardize those before running this script.
+The default rate is set to 24fps because it's been the lowest common denominator of the videos this was written for, but you should use a consistent framerate with all videos passed into this script.